jmielkeway/ccos4rbpi_volume0/chapter11/sending.md

 };
 ```

-The `struct siginfo` allocation contains information about the signal passed from sender to receiver:
+The `struct siginfo` structure contains information about the signal passed from sender to receiver:

 ```C
 struct siginfo {